-The TOE security assurance requirements are based entirely on the assurance components defined in part 3 of the Common Criteria (see part C of this report, or [1], part 3 for details).

-The TOE meets the assurance requirements of assurance level EAL4+ (Evaluation Assurance Level 4 augmented).
+The TOE security assurance requirements are based entirely on the assurance components defined in part 3 of the Common Criteria (see Annex C or [1], part 3 for details).
+The TOE meets the assurance requirements of assurance level EAL4 (Evaluation Assurance Level 4 augmented).
 The following table shows the augmented assurance components.